AAT Foundation Certificate in Accounting SCQF Level 5

 - An AAT Skills check will determine entry level

-This course is delivered on a flexi/online basis with tutor support at North Highland College UHI.
+This course is delivered on a flexi/online basis with tutor support at UHI North Highland.
 In order to achieve the qualification, you must complete five professional accounting units in:

 - Bookkeeping Transactions

 - Using Accounting Software

 - Working Effectively in Finance

 This qualification is linked to the National Occupational Standards.

 Students enrolled on this course will be required to have reliable access to a computer, Wi-Fi and access to excel.

 How will I study my course?

 - Part Time

 How long will my course last?1 Academic Year